 GASPED also partner with Andy’s Man Club, which meet every Monday evening at 7:00pm at the GASPED offices.
 Andy’s Man Club is a safe place for men to talk about worries and anxieties that concern them, without being judged.
 The biggest killer of men aged between ages 19 and 50 in Yorkshire is suicide; GASPED in partnership with Andy’s Man Club are working to reduce those figures.

-Incredible Edible Wakefield started off in 2010 as a small community group in Horbury but has since grown into a district wide volunteer led social enterprise.
+Grow Wakefield, previously known as Incredible Edible Wakefield, started off in 2010 as a small community group in Horbury but has since grown into a district wide volunteer led social enterprise.
 They create Edible Community Gardens, Mini Allotment Plots and Communal Growing Spaces as well as running Edible Gardening Clubs and Help Us Grow sessions, helping people all over the district to have a go at growing their own food for the first time or to share their food growing knowledge.

-They also work with Incredible Edible Schools, helping teachers to use food growing as an effective medium for developing life skills and confidence amongst pupils, as well as sharing the many health benefits that growing your own food brings.
+They also work with schools, helping teachers to use food growing as an effective medium for developing life skills and confidence amongst pupils, as well as sharing the many health benefits that growing your own food brings.

-With the rising cost of fuel and food Incredible Edible is ultimately about local resilience, not only helping remove the barriers that prevent people growing their own food but also supporting the district’s food growers and businesses in their Local Food Directory and using their Wild Food Map to make more use of all the free food already growing in and around Wakefield .
+With the rising cost of fuel and food, Grow Wakefield is ultimately about local resilience, not only helping remove the barriers that prevent people growing their own food but also supporting the district’s food growers and businesses in their Local Food Directory and using their Wild Food Map to make more use of all the free food already growing in and around Wakefield .

 Live Well Wakefield